In a Nutshell

 In addition to the hardware cost, you’ll pay $19.95 per month which covers connectivity for a single user, a local or toll-free number of your choice and a host of other features that we’ll cover below.

 If you prefer to just use your mobile device, you can load the Ooma business VoIP application and connect via any WiFi network to your Ooma account.
-This requires no upfront cost, as it doesn’t require the Ooma hardware package.
+This requires no upfront cost, as it doesn’t require the Ooma hardware package,but it is charged a monthly rate of $19.95 for the service.

-If you’re starting a new Ooma account and need equipment, Ooma has desk phones (corded) available for purchase from Cisco and Yealink.
+If you’re starting a new Ooma account and need equipment, Ooma has desk phones (corded) available for purchase from Yealink.
 This includes dedicated conference phones.

 Thanks to the flexibility of VoIP, you’re not required to use those specific phones.
 Any VoIP ready phone will work just fine with Ooma phone services, though some configuration may be required.
 This is handy if you already have VoIP phones and want to use existing equipment, just check with your hardware guide and Ooma rep to ensure they’re compatible.

-We’re big on business VoIP providers who provide top tier customer support, so it was a little disappointing to discover that Ooma doesn’t offer live 24/7 coverage on its toll-free support line.
-While techs are available 7 days a week, the hours are limited.
+We’re big on business VoIP providers who provide top tier customer support, so we were excited to discover that Ooma offers live 24/7 coverage on its toll-free support line.

-On the upside, Ooma business support includes live/online chat available 24 hours a day.
+Ooma business support also includes live/online chat available 24 hours a day.
 With that level of support you should be able to reach someone if you have business VoIP connectivity problems, quality issues, or questions outside of normal office hours.

 Ooma support also includes online content, covering everything from how to administer the system’s feature to configuring your account.
 This includes a thorough section on how you get started with the Ooma Office product too.